I'm the Slime: 40th Anniversary

 The single was re-released to mark its 40th anniversary, as part of Record Store Day 2013.
 It was released on transparent green vinyl, highlighted with blue smoke lines, limited to a run of 3000 copies worldwide.
 The vinyl was cut from the original masters, and all profit went to the Frank Zappa foundation.

 Cover versions

 Arjen Anthony Lucassen covered the song on his 2012 album Lost in the New Real.
 Lucassen's version updates the song by replacing the words "TV set" with "internet".

+Czech alternative rock band Elektrobus made a cover version of this song in 1975, with Czech lyrics written by the band's drummer Vlastimil Marek.
+The January 1976 recording was released on the only Elektrobus album Nedefinitivní in 2001.

 The industrial music band KMFDM included the lyrics in their song UAIOE from their 1989 album of the same name.

 The dub/ska/rock band Long Beach Dub Allstars uses the song's hook in the intro of their song titled Luke from their 2001 album Wonders of the World.